 I am an Assistant Professor in Sociology at the University of Nevada, Las Vegas.
-My work has been published in the Journal of Marriage and Family, Children & Society, and Currents.
+My work has been published in the Journal of Marriage and Family, Poetics, and Children & Society.

 I use both qualitative and quantitative methods to study family relationships, responsibilities, and media use in low-income families in the U.S.